Benjamin-Dobell/Heimdall/Win32/README.txt

             team name.
 Click "Add" and the developer will be added to the list on the right.
 If you make a mistake you can select a developer from the list and click "Remove".
-You can list as many developers as you like however size constraints of the "Load Package" means only a few will be visible.
+You can list as many developers as you like however visual constraints of the "Load Package" tab means only a few names will be visible.
 Where possible you may want to opt for team names over listing individual team members.

     - Supported Devices -